atom-morgan/atom-morgan.github.io/blog/2018-06-15-wtf-is-code-companion.md

 ### What's their teaching style?
 How are they different from other teachers?

 For my **free, beginner-friendly material** I'm releasing content in both **written and video** form.
-The videos on [YouTube](https://www.youtube.com/watch?v=qgkEjEA23L4&list=PLsZjlbJIu0a9W8otpkC9bDKMcRb24DpbC) cover the same material in the blog posts but I occassionally go into more details.
+The videos on [YouTube](https://www.youtube.com/watch?v=qgkEjEA23L4&list=PLsZjlbJIu0a9W8otpkC9bDKMcRb24DpbC){:target="_blank"} cover the same material in the blog posts but I occasionally go into more details.

 My approach to teaching programming is one that's practical and correlates to how I've worked as a software engineer for the past 5 years.

 When I'm illustrating a concept, I do everything I can to give **realistic, real-world problems** that we solve with code.
 Programming examples with variables like "foo", "bar", and "baz" have never helped me so you **won't see them here**.
 That means coding samples will be **easier for you to understand and remember**.
 Problems can be told as stories and stories are easy to remember.

-You can also join my [Discord server](https://discord.gg/xMc7n3Z) where you can ask questions directly to the person who wrote the material you're reading (me!).
+You can also join my [Discord server](https://discord.gg/xMc7n3Z){:target="_blank"} where you can ask questions directly to the person who wrote the material you're reading (me!).

 ### Are they committed to this project or will these tutorials stop coming in a month?